-- Submit your Notification of Enrollment for Veteran's Benefits to SFS via fax or mail.
-We are unable to accept this form via email as it common for a VA File Number to be a Social Security Number.
+- Submit your Notification of Enrollment for Veteran’s Benefits by mail or fax at 617.648.9968.
+We are unable to accept this form via email as it is common for a VA file number to be a Social Security Number.

-- For enrollment certification purposes, 3 MIT units equals 1 VA credit (i.e. 48 MIT units = 16 VA credits).
-Units are not rounded up so if you are registered for 50 MIT units, you VA credit hours will be 16.6 VA credits.
+- For enrollment certification purposes, three MIT units equal one VA credit (i.e. 48 MIT units = 16 VA credits).
+Units are not rounded up so if you are registered for 50 MIT units, your VA credit hours will be 16.6 VA credits.